karlyndiary/Mavens-Pizza-Sales-Insight/README.md

 ```
 Friday, Saturday, and Thursday are the days with the highest customer traffic, or peak days.

-### 5. Which month experienced the highest number of orders or customers?
+### 5. Which month experienced the highest number of orders?
 ```
 SELECT count(order_id) as orders, month
 FROM pizza.dbo.orders
 GROUP BY month
 ORDER BY orders DESC;
 ```
+July had the highest number of orders.

 ### 6. How many pizzas are we making during peak hour?
 ```